What is a buildpack group?

 • the builder has a buildpack group A that contains buildpacks X, Y and Z

-• Y is a meta-buildpack containing buildpack groups B and C
+• Y is a composite buildpack containing buildpack groups B and C

 • buildpack group B contains buildpacks T and U